mglodack/docs/source/articles/continuous-deployment/deployment-to-elastic-beanstalk.html.markdown

 # clean build artifacts and create the application archive (also ignore any files named .git* in any folder)
 git clean -fd

+# precompile assets, ...

+# zip the application
 zip -x *.git* -r "${APP_NAME}-${APP_VERSION}.zip" * .*

 # delete any version with the same name (based on the short revision)